Greece Golden Visa vs Portugal Golden Visa – Full Comparison 2026

 0 days per year required

-Residency permit valid for 5 years
+Renewable residency permit valid for 5 years

 Full flexibility for investors who do not want to relocate